bcgsc/GapPredict/README.md

 We used BioBloomTools BioBloomMIMaker and BioBloomMICategorizer [2] to obtain reads from the full set of reads used in the de novo assembly that map only to our gap's flanks.

 ## Gap Prediction With GapPredict
-To run GapPredict, navigate to the `lib` directory and call:
+To run GapPredict, navigate to the `src/app/new_rnn` directory and call:

 `python full_keras_pipeline.py -o <output directory> -fa <FASTA path> -fq <FASTQ path>`